gharango/RepData_PeerAssessment1/PA1_template.md

 meanSteps2WD = aggregate(steps~interval,data=subset(activity1,activity1$daytype=="weekday"), FUN=mean)
 ```

+### Time series plot of the 5-minute interval and the average number of steps  weekday days or weekend days

-### Panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+*Panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis) *

 ```r